-Position Information: UNIVERSITY OF NORTH DAKOTA SCHOOL OF MEDICINE AND HEALTH SCIENCES, Department of Pathology, Post-Doctoral Research Fellow, Position # 00028681Compensation & Appointment
+Position Information: UNIVERSITY OF NORTH DAKOTA SCHOOL OF MEDICINE AND HEALTH SCIENCES, Postdoctoral Research Fellow, Geriatrics Department, Position #00103786

-: Includes single or family health care coverage (premiums paid for by the university), basic life insurance, EAP, retirement plan, and tuition waiver.
-Optional benefits available: supplemental life, dental, vision, flexible spending account, supplemental retirement plans.
-This position is a twelve (12) month, non-tenure track, special appointment with University of North Dakota (UND) School of Medicine and Health Sciences (SMHS), Department of Pathology Duties & Responsibilities
+Benefits: includes single or family health care coverage (premiums paid for by the university), basic life insurance, EAP, retirement plan, and tuition waiver.
+Optional benefits available: supplemental life, dental, vision, flexible spending account, supplemental retirement plan.Job Summary and Responsibilities

 To find out why living and working in Greater Grand Forks is way cooler, check out Grand Forks is Cooler.

 All information listed in this position announcement will be used by Human Resources, the Hiring Department, and EO/Title IX for screening, interviewing and selection purposes.Confidentiality of Application Materials

 Pursuant to NDCC 44-04-18.27, applications and any records related to the applications that identify an applicant are confidential, except records related to the finalists of the position, which are open to the public after the search committee has identified the top three or more finalists who will be invited to campus.EEO Statement